 Artist Bio (2025)

 Jane Forrest (b.
 2005) is an artist and curator based between New York City and Toronto.
 She is currently pursuing a Bachelor of Fine Arts at The Cooper Union for the Advancement of Science and Art.
-Her practice explores labor as a form of endurance, employing labor-intensive processes across a range of mediums to examine themes of memory, endurance, and history.
+Her practice explores labor as a form of endurance, employing labor-intensive processes across a range of mediums to examine themes of memory, time, and history.
 She has exhibited her work at the Orillia Museum of Art & History, the Art Gallery of Hamilton, and the Royal Ontario Museum.
 She has an upcoming solo exhibition Gentle Enough to Hold at Gagné Contemporary in July 2025.

 Jane wishes to thank The Elizabeth Greenshields Foundation for its financial support.